simplezhli/flutter_deer/README-EN.md

     2. Dart version 3.0.0

-## Precautions
+## Precautions to be taken.

-- iOS can execute commands `flutter build ios` to create `release` versions.
-Android can execute commands `flutter build apk` to create `release` versions.
+- In debug mode, there may be some lagging, which is considered a normal occurrence.
+A satisfactory experience requires the creation of a release package.
+To create a release version for iOS, execute the command `flutter build ios`.
+For Android, execute the command `flutter build apk`.

-- If there is a problem with the project, you can try to find a solution in the [iOS problem summary](./docs/iOS问题汇总.md) and [Android problem summary](./docs/Android问题汇总.md).
+- If there are any issues with the project's execution, please refer to the [iOS issue summary](./docs/iOS问题汇总.md) and [Android issue summary](./docs/Android问题汇总.md) for possible solutions.

-- Due to some plug-ins, this project has imperfect support on the Windows and macOS.
-Those who are interested can run the experience by themselves.
+- Due to certain plugin limitations, this project is only available for preview on Windows and macOS.
+Those interested may run and experience it themselves.

-- You can execute integration test commands to `flutter drive --target=test_driver/driver.dart` view function demonstrations.
+- To view the functionality demonstration, execute the integration test command `flutter drive --target=test_driver/driver.dart`.

-- I have added a relative path to the design drawings in the page notes.
-I can search or find the corresponding page.
-I hope it will help you.
+- Due to the abundance of pages, it may be difficult to match the design at first.
+However, I have added the relative path of the design in the code comments, which can be searched or located for the corresponding page.
+I hope this will be helpful to you.

-- This project uses the [FlutterJsonBeanFactory](https://github.com/zhangruiyu/FlutterJsonBeanFactory) plugin to generate beans.
+- This project uses the [FlutterJsonBeanFactory](https://github.com/zhangruiyu/FlutterJsonBeanFactory) plugin to generate Beans.

+- Web performance may be slower due to large resource files such as js and deployment on Github.

-## Summary of experience
+## Summary of Experience

 - [Flutter开发中的一些Tips(一)](https://weilu.blog.csdn.net/article/details/90546727)